ffdev-info/jsonid/README.md

 * There are no known exceptions for Linux users.

 ## Introduction to JSONID

+JSONID is designed to identify data we recognize as JSON, YAML, TOML, and JSONL (currently a non-exhaustive list that can easily be extended).

+JSON, YAML, TOML, and JSONL, are all serialization formats; that is, when a computer program wants to persist data from memory to disk, it serializes the data into a serialization format.
+When the same program wants to read the data back into memory, it deserializes the structures from disk.
+These formats are also called "serde," a combination the words ser(ialize) and de(serialize).

 JSONID borrows from the Python approach to ask forgiveness rather than permission (EAFP) to attempt to open every object it scans and see if it